delsakov/JIRA_Tools/README.md

 Note: All IDs are copyed as is (OLD_PROJECT-12345 will be NEW_PROJECT-12345), including Sprints, Issues, FixVersions, Components, Comments, Attachments and Links.

 For any questions, bugs - please contact me (Dmitry Elsakov).

+# JIRA Fields Configuration Details Tool
+This Tool with UI for retrieving list of fields for specific Project _(or ALL available)_ per JIRA instance, including relation to IssueType, field type and allowed values in case of valided field, like pre-defined drop-down.

 # JIRA Export Tool
 Tool for exporting JIRA data to the Excel file.
 No limitation of number of issues.
 Including simple UI.